-You may get nicotine replacement therapy directly from the Quit for Life program (see the "Quit for Life program" section below), or by following these steps:
+You may get nicotine replacement therapy directly from the tobacco cessation program (see the "Tobacco cessation program" section below), or by following these steps:

 - 1. Get a prescription from your provider. - 2.
 Take the prescription to a network pharmacy. - 3.
 Make your purchase at the pharmacy counter of a network pharmacy.
 Give your prescription and your UMP member ID card to the pharmacist.
 The purchase must be submitted through the prescription drug system to be covered.
 If you do not provide a valid prescription at the pharmacy counter, the plan will not cover it.